 The patient is generally well, but eating and drinking may be limited by pain.
 Enlarged lymph glands in the neck may be felt in rare cases.

-Eosinophilic ulcer of the oral cavity usually heals by itself within one month, but can persist up to one year.
+Eosinophilic ulcer of the oral mucosa usually heals by itself within one month but can persist up to one year.
 Recurrences have rarely been reported.